What is a Visual Processing Disorder?

 Logo Faded 2

-It may indicate that a child is experiencing challenges with visual perception if they rely heavily on using their finger to follow along while reading.
-Furthermore, if children make a lot of head movements or become “wiggly” while reading, it can indicate that they need to work on their fine motor skills.
+The visual processing disorder may indicate that a child is experiencing challenges with visual perception if they rely heavily on using their finger to follow along while reading.
+Furthermore, if children make a lot of head movements or become “wiggly” while reading”, it c,” n indicates that they need to work on their fine motor skills.
 This is important because these skills are necessary for using our eyes to track along pages.

 Visual Processing Disorder in Adults